 The signature flavor for many baked goods, it features in such favorites as baklava, churros, and cinnamon rolls.

 Add a pinch to a pastry glaze for a bright taste, or mix with cream cheese for a scrumptious icing on fresh rolls or carrot cake.
+Or mix it in to the filling for a pie, like our summertime blueberry pie, for just a hint of warmth to balance the fresh, fruity flavors.

 And, oh my, what it does to the flavor of homemade ice cream!